 Concerts and services are free and open to the public.

-Concerts each evening are preceded by devotions and a band prelude.
+Concerts each evening are preceded by a prelude.

 REGISTRATION is required to participate in choral and band programs, other ensembles, sessions, and the children and youth programs.

 - John Sinclair, choral and orchestral conductor;